a swirl of green, pink, blue, yellow, and orange

 Blood

-When two people are related by blood, that means they share "blood relatives" linked by nuclear family: biological parents (1 step up the tree), biological children (1 step down the tree), or biological siblings (1 step over on the tree).
-We can determine the number of blood steps[1] for other specially-named relatives too, like great-grandparent (3 blood steps up), cousin (1 blood step up, 1 over, 1 down), or nephew (1 blood step over, 1 down).
+When two people are related by blood, that means they share “blood relatives” linked by nuclear family: biological parents (1 step up the tree), biological children (1 step down the tree), or biological siblings (1 step over on the tree).
+We can determine the number of blood steps1 for other specially-named relatives too, like great-grandparent (3 blood steps up), cousin (1 blood step up, 1 over, 1 down), or nephew (1 blood step over, 1 down).
 In each case, we aim to produce the shortest path between the

 Poliwhirl's Mouth

-posted by graham on
+posted by graham on May 3, 2025

 I spent some time this morning thinking about Pokémon.
 Specifically, I considered how the poliwag, poliwhirl, poliwrath evolution line mimics poliwogs, frogs, and frog-themed wrestlers.
 While considering this, I noticed that poliwag’s mouth is separate from the hypnotic spiral on its front: